• Skip to primary navigation

 • Do not substitute "Sweet" Yellow onions for the onions in this recipe.
 Use plain yellow onions, or white onions, but do not buy "sweet" yellow onions...don't ask me how I know this:)

 Wine adds a slight element of acidity to the soup, which really raises the bar in flavor!
-If you don't want to add wine, substitute with ½ teaspoon of white distilled vinegar.
-Add this at the end, before you season the soup with salt and pepper.
+If you don’t want to add wine, just omit it.

 Nutrition Estimate